29next/developer-docs/docs/storefront/themes/templates/tags.md

 ### app_hook

 The `app_hook` tag specifies a theme storefront location Apps can inject snippets into to extend storefront templates from Apps.
-Theme developers should ensure their templates include all available `app_hooks` to ensure compatability with all Apps.
+Theme developers should ensure their templates include all available `app_hooks` to ensure compatibility with all Apps.

 ```django
 {% app_hook 'global_header' %}